-DISCRIMINATION COMPLAINT FORM Page 2 $\,$
+DISCRIMINATION COMPLAINT FORM Page 2

-Have you filed, or intend to all that apply. file, a complaint regarding the matter raised with any of the follow wing?
+Have you filed, or intend to file, a complaint regarding the matter raised with any of the follow all that apply. ving?
 If yes, please provide the filing dates.
 Check

-US Equal Employment Opportunity Commission
+☐ US Equal Employment Opportunity Commission

-Federal Highway Administration
+☐ Federal Highway Administration

 US Department of Transportation

-Federal or State Court
+☐ Federal or State Court

-NCDOT
+□ NCDOT

+Other Have you discussed the complaint with any NCDOT representative?
+If yes, provide the name o position and data of discussion

-Have you discussed the cor Other e. position, and date of discussion.
+Triave you discussed the complaint with any NGDOT representative?
+If yes, provide the trially e, position, and date of discussion.

-Please provide any addition nal information that you believe would assist with an investigation
+Please provide any additional information that you believe would assist with an investigation

-Briefly explain what remedy , or action, are you seeking for the alleged discrimination.
+Briefly explain what remedy, or action, are you seeking for the alleged discrimination.

+WE CANNOT ACCEPT AN UNSIGNED COMPLAINT.
+PLEASE SIGN AND DATE THE COMPLAINT FORM RELOW

-WE CANNOT ACCE EPT AN UNSIGNED COMPLAINT.
+WE CANNOT ACCEPT AN UNSIGNED COMPLAINT.
 PLEASE SIGN AND DATE THE COMPLAINT FORM BELOW.

-COMPLAINANT'S SIGNAT TURE DATE
+COMPLAINANT'S SIGNATURE DATE

 MAIL COMPLAINT FORM TO:

-GREENVILLE URBAN AREA MPO Title VI Coor CITY OF GREENVILLE PUBLIC WORKS-ENGINEERING 1500 BEATTY ST GREENVILLE, NC 27834 rdinator
+GREENVILLE URBAN AREA MPO Title VI Coor CITY OF GREENVILLE PUBLIC WORKS-ENGINEERING 1500 BEATTY ST GREENVILLE, NC 27834 dinator

 FOR OFFICE USE ONLY

 Date Complaint Received:

 Processed by:

 Case #:

 Referred to: NCDOT Date Referred: